 Tooth extractions are a standard solution to a variety of dental problems.
 Maintaining routine checkups with your dentist increases your chances of avoiding tooth extractions, as your dentist can identify and treat many problems before they escalate to a point where they require an extraction.
 We also strongly encourage you to maintain healthy oral hygiene habits at home.
 Taking care of your teeth by brushing and flossing every day will go a long way in preventing the need for tooth removal.
 If you require an extraction, our oral surgeons will ensure you understand all of your options for tooth replacement.

 If you suffer from periodontal disease, tooth decay, or a facial trauma injury, we encourage you to contact our office in Dallas, TX, to schedule a consultation.
-Our doctors can assess your condition and determine if tooth extraction is the right solution for your needs.
+Our doctor can assess your condition and determine if tooth extraction is the right solution for your needs.
 We look forward to restoring your oral function and smile.